Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-installation.md

 # SQL Server Installation

 First, [Download the SQL Server Standard Developer edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
-It is the _SQL Server Database Management System_.In the installer, _choose the "Basic" installation type_ and go trough the installation steps.
+It is the _SQL Server Database Management System_.In the installer, _choose the "Basic" installation type_ and go through the installation steps.

 Then, [Download SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/install/install).
 It is the _graphical user interface for interacting with the SQL Server_, used for e.g. executing database queries.